rerun-io/rerun/docs/content/concepts/entity-path.md

 Rerun treats entity paths as being arranged in a hierarchy with the `/` character acting as a separator between path elements.
 The conventional path semantics including concepts of *root* and *parent*/*child* generally apply.

-When writing paths in logging APIs the leading `/` is omitted.
+When writing paths in logging APIs the leading `/` is usually omitted.

 In the file path analogy, each entity is a folder, and a component is a file.
 This implies that any entity in a hierarchy can contain components.